Updated on December 2, 2019

 While we all realize that children must go to school, there is still a lot of child labor in Côte d’Ivoire.
 We saw that in some farming communities, people were simply not aware of the dangers of child labor, whether on cocoa farms or elsewhere.
 We found out that even the president of one of the cooperatives we visited worked on a cocoa farm as a child; it was simply normal.
 Thanks to training and awareness raising though, this is starting to change.
 As parents realize which activities are dangerous for their children they make sure they engage them in family farming in a way that is suitable to their age.
 This means children will go to school, they will be protected from hazardous working conditions and at the same time will have the opportunity to learn from their parents’ agricultural knowledge.

-5. Better cocoa.
-Better communities
+5. Better cocoa, better communities

-Though UTZ does not specify what the UTZ premium should be spent on, we saw that the farmers not only reinvested into cocoa production but also in building schools, a crèche, water pumps, fixing roads, etc. Usually the premium is centrally managed by the cooperative or certificate holder group.
+Though the UTZ program does not specify what the UTZ premium should be spent on, we saw that the farmers not only reinvested into cocoa production but also in building schools, a crèche, water pumps, fixing roads, etc. Usually the premium is centrally managed by the cooperative or certificate holder group.
 For example half is kept at group level for general reinvestment and the other half is passed on to the farmers for use on an individual level.
-At one cooperative we learnt that in 2015 the majority of the premium was spent on education, while before it was mainly used for pesticides and fertilizers.
+At one cooperative we learnt that in a certain year the majority of the premium was spent on education, while before it was mainly used for pesticides and fertilizers.
 Without this structure it would not be possible to achieve so much in terms of improved livelihoods and community investment.

 One of our favorite quotes of the trip was by UTZ farmer James Kojo-Acquah: